CIS Critical Security Controls Navigator

 9/9 Safeguards

-Designate one key person, and at least one backup, who will manage the enterprise's incident handling process.
-Management personnel are responsible for the coordination and documentation of incident response and recovery efforts and can consist of employees internal to the enterprise, third-party vendors, or a hybrid approach.
-If using a third-party vendor, designate at least one person internal to the enterprise to oversee any third-party work.
+Designate one key person, and at least one backup, who will manage the enterprise’s incident handling process.
+Management personnel are responsible for the coordination and documentation of incident response and recovery efforts and can consist of employees internal to the enterprise, service providers, or a hybrid approach.
+If using a service provider, designate at least one person internal to the enterprise to oversee any third-party work.
 Review annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG1IG2IG3